src-d/blog/content/post/hercules.v4.md

 date: 2018-08-29
 title: "MLonGit: Hercules v4 released"
 image: /post/hercules.v4/intro.png
 description: "src-d/hercules is an open source project started in late 2016 with the goal to speed up collecting line burndown statistics from Git repositories.
 It has transformed into a general purpose Git repository mining framework with several cool use cases: ownership through time, file and people embeddings, structural hotness and even comment sentiment estimation.
-The post presents the latest 'v4' release of Hercules and gives some insights about how Git works."
+The post presents the latest 'v4' release of Hercules and gives some insights into how Git works."
 categories: ["MLonCode", "technical"]
 ---